-Dwelling Unit: A room or suite of rooms designed and equipped exclusively for use by one family as a habitation and which contains independent living, cooking, sleeping, bathing, and sanitary facilities.
-The term includes mobile homes, but not recreational vehicles or hotel/motel/inn units.
+Dwelling Unit: A room or suite of rooms designed and equipped exclusively for use by one (1) Family as a habitation and which contains independent living, cooking, sleeping, eating, and sanitary facilities.
+Dwelling Unit includes Apartments, Mobile Homes and Modular Homes, but does not include Recreational Vehicles, Hotels, Motels, or Inns.